nsqx/js-projects/animator.js/README.md

 `updateFrame(v)`
 > A function which is called at regular (~16ms) intervals when the animation target needs to be updated.
 This function is passed the result of `timingFunction(t)`, where `t` is the percent progress of the animation in decimal form.

+`destroy()`
+> Destroys the Animator controller.
+Recommended to be called after an animation ends for garbage collection.

 `iteration`
 > How many iterations of the animation have run, when `indefinite` is true.